 Susan brings her expertise in both performance and teaching to this very individualized training session.
 Working with as many or as few students as requested, Susan achieves immediate results, improving technique in lyric analysis, singing, character development, and more, while also imparting invaluable knowledge about the industry, surviving rejection, and becoming a self-motivating artist in this ever-changing field.
 Her class is inspirational and career-altering!

-For more information or to book SUSAN IN CONCERT, contact Stephanie Nese at Levity Entertainment Group: (310) 417-4800 or [email protected]
+For more information or to book a master class with Susan, contact Robert Hartmann at [email protected]

 Susan has conducted professional and university level master classes in Musical Theatre for dozens of schools including but not limited to: